 At its inception in 1952, The Plaza was an open-air mall anchored by a Carson Pirie Scott, Jewel and Kroger.
 Originally developed by Arthur Rubloff, the mall became one of the first enclosed malls in the country in the 1960s.
 At one point, there was a huge slide in the middle of the mall and a movie theater among other features.
 But in the 1990’s, an “eventual demise of small indoor shopping malls,” according to Purinton, along with economic woes, the 2007 Christmas tree fire that shut down a section of the mall for two months, and the closing of once-anchor Montgomery Wards began to cast a dark shadow on business that it hasn’t rebounded from.

-Before GMX purchased the mall, The Plaza's lenders filed a foreclosure suit that put the mortgage note up for sale last June.
+last June.
 Within a month, Chicago-based RE Solutions was named the court-appointed receiver for The Plaza.

 “Evergreen Plaza has been in precipitous decline since 2007,” Purinton said, noting that occupancy has dropped to nearly 40 percent.
 According to him, the property is currently barely able to pay for operating expenses, let alone property taxes of mortgage debt services.